EFTEC/CacheOne/README.md

 # CacheOne
 CacheOne is a cache class of service for php.
 It supports Redis, Memcache and/or APCU.

+Unlikely other cache libraries, this library is based in group (optional).
+So it's suitable to invalidate a single key or an entire group of elements.

 [![Packagist](https://img.shields.io/packagist/v/eftec/CacheOne.svg)](https://packagist.org/packages/eftec/CacheOne)
 [![Total Downloads](https://poser.pugx.org/eftec/CacheOne/downloads)](https://packagist.org/packages/eftec/CacheOne)
 [![Maintenance](https://img.shields.io/maintenance/yes/2020.svg)]()